 I admire Tom Leonard’s writing, his passion, his love of language and his fight against various forms of oppression.
 Yesterday (12 November, 2014) I went along to Bar Gandolfi, in Glasgow’s Merchant City, where he was performing as part of the Literary Lunchtimes Series.
 It was a full house and a very enjoyable event.

-Among the many things he questions is why he didn't hear about any of these talented local poems at school?
+Among the many things he questions is why he didn’t hear about any of these talented local poets at school?

 Tom’s love of language is clear and a lot of his work is written in his own Urban Scots.
 He is firmly of the view that the voice is part of the message.
 The thing to grasp is that: ‘we own our language and our culture is no less important than anyone else’s – your own way of expressing your culture is as valid as anyone else’s’.